 The COPY command uses the following syntax to load data from an Amazon DynamoDB table:

-The values for <your-access-key-id> and <your-secret-access-key> are the AWS credentials needed to access the Amazon DynamoDB table.
+The values for authorization are the AWS credentials needed to access the Amazon DynamoDB table.
 If these credentials correspond to an IAM user, that IAM user must have permission to SCAN and DESCRIBE the Amazon DynamoDB table that is being loaded.